-he Resiliency Center has reimagined it's “Wellness Champions” program to the newly minted “Joy in Work” program.
+he Resiliency Center has reimagined its “Wellness Champions” program to the newly minted “Joy in Work” program.

 Amidst escalating demands on time, resources, and energy, healthcare professionals are grappling with increasing rates of disillusionment, burnout and turnover.
-In response to these challenges, the Resiliency Center’s new Joy in Work program emerges as a beacon of change, aiming to foster a culture of flourishing for individuals and teams; across divisions and departments.
+In response to these challenges, the Resiliency Center’s new Joy in Work program emerges as a beacon of change, aiming to foster a culture of flourishing for individuals and teams, across divisions and departments.

 Recognizing that the ability to experience joy in work transcends the mere absence of burnout or individual wellness, joy emerges as a systemic attribute, influenced by organizational dynamics and culture.
 Its presence (or absence) reverberates across staff wellbeing and engagement, patient experience, care quality, safety, and overall organizational performance.